 In light of that, Suspilne’s Telegram channel—a platform like What’s App with channels for content—quickly grew.

 “When I sat in the car after getting out of the bomb shelter, I saw that our whole Telegram channel had grown from 3,000 users to 700,000,” Taranov said.
-Suspilne’s Telegram channels ultimately ballooned to 10 million users as the invasion dragged on.
+Suspilne’s social-media channels ultimately ballooned to 6 million users as the invasion dragged on.

 Suspilne’s staff was now broadcasting from bomb shelters in Lviv.
 After they moved, Russian missiles hit both the TV tower and the TV center in Kyiv where they had all been working just two days prior, Taranov said.